 Lead Advisor, Motley Fool Dividend Investor

 Ed Vesely owns shares of Dicker Data and Bapcor.
 The Motley Fool Australia owns shares of Dicker Data, Bapcor and Brickworks.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Bruce Jackson.
 For more information about The Motley Fool see our Financial Services Guide.
-All returns cited are hypothetical and based on the percentage change between the stock price at the time of recommendation and the current or sell price (if the position has been closed) at the time of publication.
+All returns cited are based on the percentage change between the stock price at the time of recommendation and the current price at the time of publication.
+Returns may not be actualized because many positions remain holding.
 Brokerage, taxes and any other associated costs are not taken into account.
 Please remember that investments can go up and down.
-Past performance is not necessarily indicative of future returns.
+Past performance is not necessarily indicative of future returns, individual investment results may vary.
 Performance figures are not intended to be a forecast and The Motley Fool does not guarantee the performance of, or returns on any investment.
 Any money back guarantee is strictly limited to the subscription price paid for the product.

 © Copyright The Motley Fool Australia Pty Ltd. 2010 – 2021.
 All rights reserved.